aabhirup/chairapp/README.md

-\- Lets people submit their claim to the chair
+\- Lets people submit their claim to the chair for a set amount of time

 \- Determines (fairly, or not) who gets to use it